nansencenter/DAPPER/README.md

 ![EnKF - Lorenz'63](./figs/Lor63_ens_anim_2.gif)

-* DAPPER is a platform for quality-controlled "twin experiments", where you
+* DAPPER is a platform for "twin experiments", where you
   * Specify your model (must support ensemble input)
   * Generate a synthetic truth
   * Generate synthetic obs